JoshRDFI/free-genai-bootcamp-2025/visual-novel/docs/setup.md

 By default, the application uses SQLite for data storage.
 The database file is located at:

 ```
-/app/db/visual_novel.db
+data/shared_db/visual_novel.db
 ```

-inside the Docker container, which is mapped to the shared database path.
+in the project root directory, which is shared between all services and mapped to `/app/db/visual_novel.db` inside the Docker container.

 ### API Services Configuration